bcmi/MatchingGAN-Few-Shot-Image-Generation/README.md

 #### 4. Testing the classification in few-shot setting with augmented images.
-take Omniglot as example, NwayKshot classification with augmented images generated from our trained model
+Take Omniglot as example, NwayKshot classification with augmented images generated from our trained model

 4.1.
 Gnerating augmented images using Kshot conditional images
 ```
 python test_dagan_with_matchingclassifier_for_generation.py  --is_training 0 --is_all_test_categories 1 --is_generation_for_classifier 1  --general_classification_samples 10 --dataset omniglot --image_width 28  --batch_size 30  --num_generations 128 --experiment_title EVALUATION_Augmented_omniglot_ICME --selected_classes 1 --support_number K   --restore_path path ./trained_models/omniglot/ --continue_from_epoch 100
 ```
-setting the '--support_number' as K.
+Setting the '--support_number' as K.

 4.2.
 Preprocessing the generated images
 ```